0w0Demonic/AquaHotkey/docs/Extensions/Control.md

 **Description**:

-Contructs a new `Control` object from the given control parameter, followed by WinTitle parameters.
+Creates a new `Control` object from the given control parameter, followed by WinTitle parameters.

 **Parameters**: